 In addition to its undergraduate offerings, the College of Health Sciences offers a number of health professional programs, including doctoral programs in physical therapy, occupational therapy, neuroscience, and exercise and rehabilitation science; master's programs in physician assistant studies, speech language pathology, athletic training, exercise and rehabilitation science, and sports and exercise analytics; and a certificate program in clinical laboratory sciences.

 Read on to learn more about each of these offerings, and contact the College of Health Sciences Dean's Office at (414) 288-5053 with questions or to request a tour.

-The Doctorate in Occupational Therapy in the College of Health Sciences is the first entry-level doctoral program of its kind in Wisconsin.
-The three-year (9 semester) professional course of study is designed to educate future leaders of a collaborative and culturally responsive workforce.
+The Doctor of Occupational Therapy in the College of Health Sciences is the first entry-level doctoral program of its kind in Wisconsin.
+The three-year (nine-semester) professional course of study is designed to educate future leaders of a collaborative and culturally responsive workforce.

 The direct-admit program means students can earn their undergraduate and DPT degrees in six years.
 The Physical Therapy Department also houses the Marquette Physical Therapy Clinic and the Neuro Recovery Clinic – the only clinic of its kind in Wisconsin – offering students opportunities for on-site clinical instruction.

 The Physician Assistant Studies program — ranked 26th in the country by U.S. News & World Report — is one of Marquette's most sought-after degree programs.

 Physician Assistant Studies program students have a 100 percent pass rate on the national board certification exam and a 100 percent job placement rate after graduation.